connergdavis/web-audio-visualizer/README.md

 # js-visualizer

-An in-browser audio visualizer that accepts audio file uploads.
-Optionally record the video output to file.
+A web browser sound visualizer that accepts audio file uploads.
+Optionally record the visualizer output to video file.
 Visualizer can be configured in numerous ways like color palette, shape, and aggression levels.

 ## Screenshots